se-edu/se-book/oopDesign/associations/dependencies/text.md

 <div id="body">

-In some cases, objects that are not directly linked in the object network can still interact with each other.
+Dependencies are objects that are not directly linked in the object network can still interact with each other.
 These are a weaker form of associations we call _dependencies_.

-<dynamic-panel src="../../../uml/classDiagrams/dependencies/topicPanel.md" header="UML: Class Diagrams: Dependencies" is-open></dynamic-panel>
+<dynamic-panel src="../../../uml/classDiagrams/dependencies/what/full.md" header="UML: Class Diagrams: Dependencies" is-open></dynamic-panel>

 <p/>